wincsw/ENGG1340-Project-Group-188/README.md

   - Data structures for storing game status

-    Self-defined data structure `Item` will be used to store the information of the items, while data structure of `array` and data types of `string` and `int` will be used in the `Item` data structure.
+    Self-defined data structure `Item` will be used to store the information of the items, while data structure `array` and data types `string` and `int` will be used in the data structure.
 Note that data structure `Item` is stored in `structures.h`.

   - Dynamic memory management

     The 3 drawn items will be stored in a dynamic array by `new[]`.
-The memory used to store the drawn cards will be freed after the cards are saved in the Item Pack by `delete[]`.
+The memory will then be freed after the cards are saved in the Item Pack by `delete[]`.

   - Program codes in multiple files

-    Codes of all the items' information and the drawing mechanism will be stored in files of `data_items.cpp` and `draw_item.cpp` respectively, seperated from `main.cpp`.
+    Codes of all the items' information and the drawing mechanism will be stored in files `data_items.cpp` and `draw_item.cpp` respectively, seperated from `main.cpp`.
+Which `draw.cpp` will call the informations of the items from `data_items.cpp`.

 - Random Event